-Housing policy is a scientific branch which investigates goals and determines methods in the field of fulfilment and improvement of housing conditions.
-It is involved in the above problems through investigation of their economic, social and technical aspects - beginning with evaluation of housing situation and needs, through planning and programming. realization of housing construction, maintenance, modernization and exchange of housing stocks, as well as distribution of apartments.
+Housing policy is a scientific branch which investigates gasls and determines methods in the field of fulfilment and improvement of housing conditions.
+It is involved in the above problems through investigation of their economic, social and

+EDr., Lecturer, Department of Urban Development Economics, Institute of Regional Policy, University of Lodz. technical aspects - beginning with evaluation of housing situation and needs, through planning and programming, realization of housing construction, maintenance, modernization and exchange of housing stocks, as well as distribution of apartments.
 By such activities housing policy creates housing conditions.